buptkang/MathProblem-Dataset/README.md

 # Math Problem Dataset
 This is a math problem dataset that covers algebra and geometry topics.
-The reason for this dataset is to provides better data support to design and implement a math interactive learning system.
+This data set can be served for different research purposes: math problem natural language process, adaptive scaffolding analysis and interactive learning system development.

 The scope of knowledge components in this data set covers:
 Arithmetic Manipulation, Algebraic Manipulation, Analytical Geometry and Coordinate Geometry.
 (Update required)